dreemurrs-embedded/Jumpdrive/README.md

 **WARNING:**
 In case eMMC isn't showing up try to charge your battery and try again.
 There are reports of people not being able to flash to eMMC with discharged battery.

+#### Librem 5

+Extract the downloaded JumpDrive release archive for the Librem 5, put the device into flash mode, then run the `boot-purism-librem5.sh` script from the release.

 ### Building